leakassandra/live_concerts_comments/README.md

 This project tries to analyze the effects of online live concerts by investigating the live comment section of the live-streams of concerts.
 The following file explains how experiments can be conducted/reproduced.

 # YouTube Live Comments
 This directory contains scripts for retrieving comments from YouTube videos.
 They are saved in csv files.
-At the moment it uses a visible youtube API key.
-Should stay private while it is visible.

 ## Get comments (`getcomments.py`)
 Retrieves the normal comment threads from any YouTube video.
 The script creates a new folder for each video, named after the video's title.